-The bypass control is located above the appliance and is operated by pushing or pulling the control in or out.
-When the control is completely pulled out, the bypass allows the smoke to go directly up the flue, creating more draft for starting the appliance or for reloading.
-When it is pushed in, the smoke must go around the baffle which utilizes secondary combustion and makes the appliance more efficient (see the illustration below).
+The bypass control is located on the right side of the stove near the top and is operated by pushing or pulling the control to the left or right.
+When the control is completely pulled out, the bypass allows the smoke to go directly up the flue, creating more draft for starting the stove or for reloading.
+When it is pushed in, the smoke must go around the baffle which utilizes secondary combustion and makes the stove more efficient (see the illustration below).